baz83/8x8x8-WS2812b-LED-Cube-STM32-Python-/README.md

     * Handles serial port detection and connection (PySerial).
     * Packs 8x8x8 voxel data into 64 bytes with coordinate transformation.
     * Transmits data to STM32 using a start/end marker protocol.
-    * Listens for 'Ready' signal from STM32.
+    * Listens for the 'Ready' signal from STM32.
     * Uses background threading (QThread) for non-blocking STL processing.

 ## Hardware Requirements